Chourouk/Chourouk/README.md

 - 👋 Hi, I’m @Chourouk
-- 👀 I’m interested in business, public speaking and travelling :)
+- 👀 I’m interested in business, tech and travelling :)
 - 🌱 I’m currently MAM cadidate @Yale SOM
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 chourouk.hjaij@yale.edu

 <!---
 Chourouk/Chourouk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.